SenJia/Farthest-Neighbor-AUC/README.md

 # Farthest-Neighbor-AUC
-This repo contains the generated negative samples used in our paper, "Revisiting Saliency Metrics: Farthest-Neighbor Area Under Curve"
+This repo contains the generated negative samples used in our paper, "Revisiting Saliency Metrics: Farthest-Neighbor Area Under Curve" [arXiv](https://arxiv.org/abs/2002.10540)

+## Global Smoothing
+The pyhton file "global_smooth.py" contains the code for our proposed global Gaussian smoothing.
+This function is used to create enough unique values for AUC metrics.
+This can be an alternative to the random jitter used in AUC-judd for the MIT benchmark[line](http://saliency.mit.edu/results_mit300.html).
+We would like to thank the creators and organizers of the MIT and SALICON leaderboards.

+## Farthest-Neighbor Negative Set
 We release the generated negative set for the saliency datasets, SALICON-val, Toronto, MIT1003 and CAT2000, using our proposed Farthest-Neighbor sampling process.
 Note that we applied the fast version of our method on the SALICON-val dataset due to its large size.
-The other datasets were computed using the Pearson Correlation as a distance metric and K was set to 5.
+The negative set for the other datasets were computed by using the Pearson Correlation as a distance metric and K was set to 5.

 **File description**
 1. Each file contains a list of negative points in the format of ndarray(.npy).
 You might want to randomly pick a subset of the list based on the size of the positive.